 Visiting an onsen, a Japanese hot spring, should absolutely be on your Japan bucket list.
 It is not only incredibly relaxing after a long day of walking or hiking, it is also apparently great for your health—plus many happen to be set among stunning scenery.

-So if you are joined at the hip and don’t want to brave nude bathing in Japan without your other half, we tested some hot springs around Tokyo that allow co-ed bathing, yay!
+So if you are joined at the hip and don’t want to brave nude bathing in Japan without your companions, we tested some hot springs around Tokyo that allow co-ed bathing, yay!
 But first, some ground rules before jumping into some hot water together au naturel.
 Or scroll down for the locations throughout Kanto, the region that includes Tokyo and surrounding prefectures.

 Mixed-gender onsen: How-to and etiquette